PEtab-dev/PEtab/doc/development.rst

 1. The developers write a proposal describing the motivation and specification of the extension, following the respective issue template provided in this repository.
-1. The proposal submitted as an issue in this repository.
+1. The proposal is submitted as an issue in this repository.
-1. The technical specification and documentation of the extension is submitted as pull request in this repository that references the respective issue.
+1. The technical specification and documentation of the extension is submitted as a pull request in this repository that references the respective issue.
 1. The developers submit a pull request that adds test cases to validate support for the extension in the https://github.com/PEtab-dev/petab_test_suite repository.
 The external pull request must also reference the issue containing